Mechanigenic/Mechanigenic/README.md

 - 👋 Hi, I’m @Mechanigenic
-- 👀 I’m interested in 3D modelling & design, digital art & drawing, photo manipulation, vector design and coding.
+- 👀 I’m interested in 3D modelling & design, digital art & drawing, photo manipulation, vector design and codeing.
-- 🌱 I’m currently learning Blender.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on any of the subjects above.
-- 📫 How to reach me: info@webisyen.com
+- 📫 How to reach me: coming_soon...

 <!---
 Mechanigenic/Mechanigenic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.